drprofpants/Re-Boot-Engine-Original-Map-Restoration/README.md

 # Project Re-Boot Engine
-This is a personal project by me (Scooterboot), created for educational and entertainment purposes.
+This was a personal project by Scooterboot, created for educational and entertainment purposes.

 Extensions:
 - https://github.com/Lojemiru/Loj-Hadron-Collider